-Jan 7, 2018
+November 30, 2018

-The range of the properties "P81 ongoing throughout" and "P82 at some time within" are defined in the CRM as E61 Time Primitive.
-Instance of E61 Time Primitive are defined as closed, contiguous intervals on the natural time dimension in which we live.
-“Closed” means that the endpoints belong to the interval.
-“Contiguous” means that there are no gaps between the endpoints in the interval (which holds for “intervals” in general).
+Properties "P81 ongoing throughout" and "P82 at some time within" are defined in the CRM as E61 Time Primitive, i.e., (closed, contiguous) intervals on the natural time dimension in which we live.

-The reason to describe time spans with inner and outer intervals is the existence of a very efficient algebra for calculating resulting areas of determinacy and indeterminacy [Plexousakis et al.XXXX].
-Further, they are motivated by the British MIDAS Heritage standards [https://en.wikipedia.org/wiki/MIDAS_Heritage] and easy to define in Relational databases.

-Since the E61 Time Primitive of the CRM cannot be expressed in RDF directly, in the official RDF implementation of the CIDOC CRM, we define four properties replacing P81 and P82 adequately using xsd:dateTime.
+Since the E61 Time Primitive of the CRM cannot be expressed in RDF directly, in the official RDF implementation of the CIDOC CRM, we define four properties replacing P81 and P82 which express the Time Primitives as xsd:dateTime values.

 P81 ongoing throughout